 - Tell us about a time your team had disagreements.
 How were these differences resolved, and what was your particular role?

 - Can you tell us about a time when you disagreed with your manager’s directions or priorities?
 How did you respond?

 - Tell us a time when you made a mistake or were asked to go back and make corrections.
 How did you handle it?

 - Can you give an example of a deadline you missed and how you handled it?

 - Have you had to work with someone whose personality was particularly different than yours?
 How did you make it work?

 In a job interview, behavioral questions often reveal more about a candidate’s future performance than their resume.
 But once they’re hired, you’ll need to train them, make sure they’re productive, and ensure they stick around.
-Management is tough.
-Make it easier by subscribing to Monster Hiring Solutions.
-We’ll send you information on the latest hiring trends, managerial strategies, recruiting tips, and more.
+Sign up today for valuable information on the latest hiring trends, managerial strategies, recruiting tips, and more.